ConorWaldron/APIs_and_WebScraping/README.md

 4. stackexchangeAPI.py - this is a script that shows how to use publically available APIs (the stack overflow website)

 # API Development Projects
-1. drink_application.py - this is a webapp that demonstrates how to create, query and add rows to a SQL lite database using python APIs
+1. drink_sql_project - this is a project that demonstrates how to create, query and add rows to a SQL lite database using python APIs from a front end flask app
+   * web_app.py - this is a flask webapp that enables a user to call the python APIs built in the backend_app.py
+   * backend_app.py - this is a where we create the methods to add, delete, query drinks
+2. email_project - this is a project that demonstrates how to let a user send an email using a python API from a front end flask app
+   * web_app.py - this is a flask webapp that enables a user to call the python APIs built in the backend_app.py
+   * backend_app.py - this is a where we create the methods to send the email
+3. spark_submit_project - this is a project that demonstrates how to let a user start a spark job on the edge node using a python API from a front end flask app
+   * web_app.py - this is a flask webapp that enables a user to call the python APIs built in the backend_app.py
+   * backend_app.py - this is a where we create the methods to start the spark job